lucidsoftware/jenkins-shell-node-plugin/README.md

 # Jenkins Shell Cloud Plugin

-Plugin for shell-based nodes
+Executable hooks for node management

 ## Description

-Don't want to write a Jenkins plugin for provisioning slaves?
-Instead, call easily customizable scripts which do the heavy lifting.
+Do you have a need for custom cloud and node management, but don't want to write a full-on Jenkins Java plugin?
+The Command Node plugin delegates to external scripts and executables to do the heavy lifting.

 ## Build